jtebbens/Homewizard-Energy/README.md

 # HomeWizard Energy

 This app let's you connect your HomeWizard Energy to Homey.
 You can add your HomeWizard Energy in the device section.
-Upon first deployment you need add the Homewizard unit first, then you can add the related/connected components from Homewizard to your Homey.

-NOTE: As of verion 1.0.0 you must (re)pair your homewizard and other subcomponents (Energylink, Heatlink etc.) as they will fail due to the big code change from SDKv1 to SDKv2.

 v0.0.1
 - First release